 One of the most readily apparent benefits of online learning is being able to study from anywhere, including the comfort of your own home!
 Being able to access lessons from home allows students to create their own personalized space, which can be designed to suit their particular learning needs and preferences.
 Or, if there is another environment you find more comfortable, you can work there instead.
 With online learning, the world is your classroom!

 2. Avoiding social pressures

 Online learning sidesteps all of these issues.
 While students still have opportunities to communicate with classmates and teachers through email and online discussion forums, the engagement is asynchronous and, often, optional – meaning students can disengage whenever they like.
-This remote, pressure-free environment helps to minimize the discomfort and pressure many shy or previously victimized students feel in social interactions.
+This remote, pressure-free environment helps to minimize the social discomfort and pressure many shy or previously victimized students feel.
 In short, online learning allows students to socialize on their own terms.

 3. Taking control of your education

-With online learning, students can take the reins of their own education, and are thereby able to foster greater confidence and self-awareness.
+With online learning, students can take the reins of their own education.
+This allows them to foster greater confidence and self-awareness.
 When the student is in charge, outside stressors are minimized.
-After all, if students can customize their own education, they can personalize it in a way that works for them.
+If students can customize their own education, they can personalize it in a way that works for them.